 You did it.
 Yes, you.
-Our community of investors has fully fund Small Change’s first offering open to everyone, not just accredited investors.
+Our community of investors has fully funded Small Change’s first offering open to everyone, not just accredited investors.

 This is history in the making, a major shift in how real estate development is funded, and who has access to those investment opportunities.
 Just a few years ago, you needed deep pockets and industry savvy to invest in real estate.
 Then came the JOBS Act, which was signed into law in 2012.
 It built on the wild success of internet crowdfunding sites like Kickstarter and Indiegogo, and did two important things: It made it possible for the crowd to invest in businesses not just donate to them.
 And it made it possible for anyone over the age of 18 to invest regardless of their income or net worth.